 Northern District of Texas

-As U.S. Attorney, Mr. Parker currently serves on the Violent and Organized Crime, Terrorism/National Security, and Border and Immigration Law Enforcement subcommittees of the AGAC.
+As U.S. Attorney, Mr. Parker serves on the AGAC subcommittees on Violent and Organized Crime, Terrorism and National Security, and Border and Immigration Law Enforcement.
 He also serves on the AGAC’s Environmental Issues Working Group.
-Mr. Parker has chaired the Executive Committee of the North Texas Anti-Trafficking Task Force since 2012 and has served on the Executive Committee of the Texoma High Intensity Drug Trafficking Area Program (HIDTA) since 2014.

-Prior to his appointment as an Assistant U.S. Attorney, Mr. Parker was in private practice for six years.
+Prior to his appointment as an Assistant United States Attorney, Mr. Parker was in private practice for six years.
 He received his BA and MBA degrees from the University of Dallas and his JD degree from Texas Tech University School of Law.